georgeslabreche/marsrad/README.md

 - **Insolation** - integrated solar energy over time
 - **Utility functions** - sunrise/sunset, optimal angles, polar day/night detection

+For a complete list of all functions with descriptions, see [FUNCTIONS.md](docs/FUNCTIONS.md).

 ## Parameters

 Calculate and plot solar radiation on Mars as a function of the following parameters: